Senpai wa Otokonoko – Glossary

 Note that in Japanese, Makoto refers to Ryuji as りゅーじ in hiragana rather than in kanji, but this distinction isn’t retained in any of the translations.

-The French and German translations drop the honorifics most of the time, and have Aoi refer to Ryuji by his surname instead of as Shisho.
+The French and German translations drop the honorifics most of the time, and have Saki refer to Ryuji by his surname instead of as Shisho.
 In the line in Ch.
-5 where it’s introduced, Aoi calls Ryuji a “genius” instead.
+5 where it’s introduced, Saki calls Ryuji a “genius” instead.

 Chapter titles